knative/docs/docs/eventing/samples/writing-a-source/README.md

-This tutorial walks you through creating an event source for Knative Eventing "the hard way", without using helper objects like ContainerSource.
+This tutorial walks you through creating an event source for Knative Eventing "the hard way", without using helper objects like ContainerSource ( Go to [ContainerSource sample](../container-source/README.md) to see how to create an event source using ContainerSource ).

 After completing through this tutorial, you'll have a basic working event source controller and dispatcher (TODO) based on the Kubebuilder framework.